 My mother and I could browse for hours, a square foot at a time, never hurrying one another along, and be just fine.
 We share things we think the other will like, a continuation of a ritual we’ve been enacting since I was a kid, when we’d spend Saturdays stopping off at garage sales.

 Garage sailing, as I thought of it then, was a land voyage made by station wagon.
 This was long enough ago that people still mended and fixed things like undone hems and broken vacuum cleaners, instead of ordering something new on Amazon that would arrive the next day.
 This is a place where people have enough extra space to think, sometimes for years, about whether or not they want to let something go.

-For a nickel, a dime, or a dollar, my mom bought old metal floor fans, tin watering cans, hand-embroidered pillowcases, patio furniture, silver platters that needed a good shine up.
+For pennies my mum bought old metal floor fans, tin watering cans, hand-embroidered pillowcases, patio furniture, silver platters that needed a good shine up.
 Look at this, she’d say to me.
 Did you see that?
 I’d say back, dragging her across the yard, until we moved on to the next.

 The best tag sales were the ones that refilled our dress-up box: outgrown figure skating outfits, polyester prom dresses, Halloween costumes, long silky nightgowns that looked like they had never been worn would get sold for a song, tossed into a plastic bag and then into the washing machine.
 Armed with a cup full of Borax and a needle and thread, mom could turn the dustiest old thing into a shimmering prize.
 My childhood glitters with straw she spun into gold.